anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter06.rst

 can create users and assign them to roles using standard OpenStack commands for users, groups, and roles.

-Keystone provides three default roles :cite:p:`openstackdr` admin, member, and reader.
+Keystone provides three default roles :cite:p:`openstackdr_ra1` admin, member, and reader.
 As of Train release, Keystone applies the following personas consistently across its API.